Indonesia Diving Holidays

 Straddling the equator, Indonesia tends to have a very even climate, with average temperatures in the coastal regions being 28°C. High rainfall and tropical heat lend a high humidity and mean that most of the country is covered in tropical rainforest - an area second largest only to Brazil.
 The wet season runs from October to April, with rain falling in short and sudden downpours interrupted with sunshine.
 The dry season is from May to September.

 However, the country is spread over such a vast area that excellent diving is to be found in one destination or another all year round.
-Bali and Lembeh both have good diving conditions all year round; Bunaken has a higher possibility of rains and high seas from November to February, Raja Ampat similarly in July and August.
+Bali and Lembeh both have great conditions all year round; Bunaken has a higher possibility of rains and high seas from November to February, Raja Ampat similarly in July and August.
 Check our dive site descriptions for more details on the seasons for each location.

 For weather data and forecasts for many cities in Indonesia and other areas of SE Asia see the Hong Kong Observatory web site.